Department for Business and Trade v The Information Commissioner: Judgement

-The Supreme Court dismissed the ICO's appeal, holding that when more than one qualified exemption applies, the public interest factors against disclosure may be considered cumulatively.
-The Court emphasised that FOIA does not require separate balancing exercises for each exemption.
+By a majority 3-2, the Supreme Court agreed with the Court of Appeal, holding that when more than one qualified exemption applies, the public interest factors against disclosure may be considered cumulatively as it provides a more accurate approach to competing public interests.
+The court emphasised that Freedom of Information Act 2000 (FOIA) does not require separate balancing exercises for each exemption.

-Lord Richards and Sir Declan Morgan dissented, warning that the majority’s approach risked diluting the transparency aims of FOIA by allowing departments to aggregate speculative harms.
+Lord Richards and Sir Declan Morgan dissented, warning that the cumulative approach risked diluting the transparency aims of FOIA by allowing departments to withhold information even where no individual exemption would justify non-disclosure on its own.